Camping Hacks

 36. Fluff Up Your Sleeping Bag With Tennis Balls

-To make those cosy nights in the woods even cosier, throw-in a few tennis balls as well every time you put your down-filled sleeping bag into the drier.
+To make those cozy nights in the woods even cozier, throw-in a few tennis balls as well every time you put your down-filled sleeping bag into the drier.
 This is one of the easiest hacks for preserving the loft of your down sleeping bag.

 37. Make Grommets Out of Rocks